 In some video games there comes a time where you know that you are going to be in it for the long haul.
+I remember relentlessly playing Wildstar and even though Killer Guides published a Wildstar class guide, it took me a little longer than expected to find a stopping point.
 No other game will be played until this one is done.
 No TV.
 No Internet.
 Nothing.

 In the previous game, you played as Altiar an ancestor to Ezio.
 However, you started that game as a complete assassin.
 It’s not so this time around.
 In what amounts to the first underpinnings of the Italian mafia (Ezio’s accent even reminds you of east coast mafia movies), you’re just nothing but a street-brawling, womanizing son of an upper-middle class family.
 Just what is it that daddy does?